paulcbogdan/NiChord/README.md

 You can pass `plot_and_combine` some `chord_kwargs=` or `glass_kwargs=` to
 adjust the appearance of the chord diagram or glass brain, like above.
-These two examples here do this and also show new features added in November 2022:
+These two examples here do this and also show new features added in November 2022.
+The one below shows how you can add a title and give the chord diagram a black
+background:
 ```
     dir_out = 'example'
     fn = r'ex1_black_BG.png'